lukemunsch/loreynas-ticket-counter/README.md

 - My mentor Chris Quinn has provided me with sound guidance and direction from the inception of Loreyna's Ticket Counter.
 - All of the learning materials I have been studying are provided by the Code Institute.
 - Final fantasy images and location names are used for educational purposes only and the information and images are taken from a google search for the specific destinations.
 This site is completely non-profit and is not used for the marketing of any kind.
-- Google and wordtracker.com for research tips and information to improve my site's search engine optimisation
+- Google and wordtracker.com for research tips and information to improve my site's search engine optimization